 Why the common pattern?
-In most cases, I would wager that the relationship demise is not attributable to any one person changing, but instead the inevitable collide of non-negotiables.
-For those not familiar with the terminology, non-negotiables are those attitudes, personal characteristics, and behaviors that are incompatible with a person’s expectations in how their partner should conduct themselves within and outside the relationship.
+I would wager that the relationship demise is not attributable to any one person changing, but instead the inevitable collide of non-negotiables.
+For those not familiar with the terminology, non-negotiables are those attitudes, personal characteristics, and behaviors that are incompatible with a person’s expectations in how his or her partner should conduct themselves within and outside the relationship.

-Many people do not take the time to define their relationship non-negotiables; therefore, they cannot evaluate their dating partner against them early in the dating process.
-Without an understanding of objective non-negotiables, the “love” chemicals will dominate a person’s thinking and rationalization.
-As the chemicals fade, the issue of non-negotiables will come to the forefront.
-I encourage everyone, regardless of age, to have a list of non-negotiables even if it changes over time, which most likely it will based on accumulated learnings and experiences.
+When people don’t take the time to define their relationship non-negotiables, they can’t evaluate their dating partner against them early in the dating process.
+Without an understanding of objective non-negotiables, the “love” chemicals dominate their thinking and rationalization.
+As the chemicals fade, the issue of non-negotiables naturally come to the forefront.
+I encourage everyone, regardless of age, to have a list of non-negotiables, even if they change based on accumulated learnings and experiences.

 As you may suspect, many of our non-negotiables were derived from prior experiences that left a prominent mark in how we expected to live our lives in the future.
 The list encompassed what we determined was intolerable or a “must-have.”
-If you have not yet written your list, I encourage you to carve out the time to create one on paper.
-Although there is no minimum number, if you find yourself with a grocery list of non-negotiables, you may be describing wants and not just non-negotiables.
+If you have not yet written your list, I encourage you to carve out the time to create one.
+Although there are no minimum number, if you find yourself with a grocery list of non-negotiables, you may be describing wants and not just non-negotiables.

 About the Author: Sandra Dillon is a professional leadership coach with an extensive background in premarital and marriage coaching, education, and mentoring.
 She coaches individuals, and couples, as well as facilitates relationship workshops.
 She has a passion to help people experience outstanding marriages and relationships.
 You can learn more about Sandra by visiting her website www.shinecrossings.com